thomasvt/Box2DNet/README.md

 # QUICKSTART

 There's no nuget package.
-Just clone this repo next close to your game folder, include the ```box2dnet.csproj``` into your game's .sln and start calling Box2D API functions according to the Box2D manual from static class `Box2dNet.Interop.B2Api`.
+Just clone this repo close to your game folder, include the ```box2dnet.csproj``` into your game's .sln and start calling Box2D API functions according to the Box2D manual from static class `Box2dNet.Interop.B2Api`.
 That's basically it.

 The main difference with the original API is in dealing with pointers.
 See section `Dealing with pointers (IntPtr)` in this manual for making that easier.